-DEMAND DRIVER ER DEMAND BACKGROUND PREDICTED IMPACT MANAGEMENT OF DEMAND AND REQUIRED Impact of climate change and adaptation d infrastructure was designed, built and a designed, built and b increase temperatures and alter the frequency and intensity of extreme weather events such as heatwaves and flooding.
+DEMAND DRIVER DEMAND BACKGROUND PREDICTED IMPACT MANAGEMENT OF DEMAND AND REQUIRED Impact of climate change and adaptation The majority of our current infrastructure was designed, built and maintained on the basis that climate conditions in the future would be similar to the past.
+However, Maitland's climate is changing, as demonstrated by recent flood storm surges and increasingly warm weather.
+There is a growing understanding of the potential impact of climate change on our assets and of how some, such as stormwater assets, are likely to be more vulnerable than others.
+Climate change is expected to increase temperatures and alter the frequency and intensity of extreme weather events such as heatwaves and flooding.
 This is likely to increase our infrastructure's vulnerability to natural hazard risks.
-Damage to one asset may impact other assets, a growing the potential impact e on our assets and h as stormwater to be more Sound evidence-based decision- making is important in a rapidly changing environment with constant advances in technology.
+Damage to one asset may impact other assets, affecting their capacity to provide services.
+This may impose significant economic and social costs on the community, while also increasing the costs of repairing or replacing damaged assets.
+Sustainable design should inform new and upgrade capital works, ensuring all opportunities are explored and implemented to improve the environmental performance of an asset and its operation.
+Capital works and operational programs should incorporate local suppliers and sustainable procurement.
+Sound evidence-based decision-making is important in a rapidly changing environment with constant advances in technology.
 MCC will leverage opportunities to ensure the most efficient climate-adapted assets are in place to meet the city's service needs.
 Studies are currently underway to gain a better understanding of these challenges and possible response strategies.
 All new and/or upgraded assets will be designed and built to support MCC's commitment to delivering climate-adapted assets with enhanced environmental performance.
 Proposed capital works are included in forecasted programs.
 Technology and innovation initiatives Changes in technology are occurring more rapidly than ever.
 Internal and external customers expect that new technologies will be made available quickly for their use.
 MCC is increasingly shifting towards Advancements in IT, as well as community knowledge and awareness, increase demand for improved and localised services.
 The integration of technology into service delivery allows for the collection of 'open data' on traffic movements, parking, Demand will be managed through implementation of strategies and plans.
 Upgrade and maintenance plans are updated annually, and capital/operational works programs are developed to manage demand.

 DEMAND DRIVER DEMAND BACKGROUND PREDICTED IMPACT MANAGEMENT OF DEMAND AND REQUIRED innovation, incorporating digitisation into service delivery. pedestrian mobility and wayfinding throughout the city.
 When integrated, this data can provide insight into how the city functions and will enhance urban, transport and development evaluation, as well as safety and emergency responses.
 Drive for environmental sustainability We are responsible for the delivery of services and infrastructure for a significant proportion of the Maitland region.
-There is a need to incorporate environmental sustainability into service delivery, considering: emission prevention and reduction climate resilience biodiversity, water sensitive urban design, urban forest expansion circular economy, including resource efficiency and designing out waste whole-of-life-cycle asset management.
+There is a need to incorporate environmental sustainability into service delivery, considering: • emission prevention and reduction • climate resilience • biodiversity, water sensitive urban design, urban forest expansion • circular economy, including resource efficiency and designing out waste • whole-of-life-cycle asset management.
 There will be increased demand for our services to be ecologically sustainable, incorporating environmental management best practice.
-To achieve our drive for environmental sustainability, our asset management will consider: energy efficiency and emissions reduction water conservation protection of biodiversity, land and water quality recycling of waste materials promotion of sustainable transport use of sustainable building materials.
-Through our Capital Works Program and operational plan, we will: investment in public natural assets measure our environmental performance and impact
+To achieve our drive for environmental sustainability, our asset management will consider: • energy efficiency and emissions reduction • water conservation • protection of biodiversity, land and water quality • recycling of waste materials promotion of sustainable transport • use of sustainable building materials.
+Through our Capital Works Program and operational plan, we will: • investment in public natural assets • measure our environmental performance and impact